Symbionese Liberation Army: Police shootout

 Automatic weapons fire continued from the house.
 At this point, Nancy Ling Perry and Camilla Hall came out of the house.
 Police later said they fatally shot Hall in the head as she aimed a weapon toward them; Perry was shooting at them, and they shot her twice.
 After Hall fell to the ground, Atwood pulled her body back into the house.
 Perry's body remained outside the house.

 The rest died inside, from smoke inhalation, burns and gunshot wounds.
 The coroner's report concluded that Donald DeFreeze committed suicide by shooting himself in the side of the head.
 Atwood, Willie Wolfe, and Patricia Soltysik died of smoke inhalation and burns.
 After the shooting stopped and the fire was extinguished, police recovered 19 firearms—including rifles, pistols, and shotguns.
 It was one of the largest police shootouts in U.S. history with a reported total of over 9,000 rounds being fired (4,000 by the SLA and 5,000 by police).
 There were no casualties among law enforcement, firefighters, or civilians outside the house.

 The SLA leadership was decimated: Donald DeFreeze (General Cinque), Patricia Soltysik (Mizmoon or Zoya) and Nancy Ling Perry had all died.
-The other dead were also founding members: Angela Atwood ("General Gelina"), Camilla Hall ("Gabi"), and Willie Wolfe ("Kahjoh", misspelled by the media at the time as "Cujo"), Perry's body was outside, but the others were all found in a crawl space under the house, which had burned down around them.
+The other dead were also founding members: Angela Atwood ("General Gelina"), Camilla Hall ("Gabi"), and Willie Wolfe ("Kahjoh", misspelled by the media at the time as "Cujo").
+Perry's body was outside, but the others were all found in a crawl space under the house, which had burned down around them.

 Area TV stations all covered the shootout and conflagration.
 They took advantage of new broadcasting technology, such as smaller portable cameras that made their mobile units more nimble.
-Holed up in a hotel in Anaheim the Harrises and Hearst watched the siege and destruction live from their room.
+Holed up in a hotel in Anaheim, the Harrises and Hearst watched the siege and destruction live on TV from their room.